◆ Blog · 7 min read

 When Is Ceramic Coating Not Worth It?

-The biggest mismatch: Owners who spend on coating but still use dirty cloths, detergent-based washes, and zero drying discipline.
-That’s like buying expensive sneakers and then walking through wet cement.
+The worst mismatch is paying for a coating and then using dirty cloths, detergent washes, and no drying discipline.
+That’s like buying expensive sneakers and walking through wet cement.

 Alternatives